Learn about many of the available medications in our database.

 Contact your doctor immediately if you experience symptoms of liver problems such as fatigue, feeling unwell, loss of appetite, nausea, yellowing of the skin or whites of the eyes, dark urine, pale stools, abdominal pain or swelling, and itchy skin.

-Other cancers: People taking this medication have reported a higher number of other cancers such as melanoma.
+Other cancers: People taking this medication have reported a higher number of other cancers such as non-melanoma skin cancer.
 Talk to your doctor about cancer screening and your risk of developing another type of cancer.

 Tumour lysis syndrome: Ibrutinib, like many other cancer medications, causes many cancer cells to be suddenly killed when treatment is first started.
 This can overwhelm the body with waste products from the cells.
 As a result, the body may not be able to keep up with getting rid of all the waste.
 When this happens, you may experience nausea, shortness of breath, cloudy urine, or joint pain.
 This is called tumour lysis syndrome.
 Your doctor may prescribe some medications to help your body get rid of the waste products.
 Make sure you understand how to use these medications and report any of these signs or symptoms to your doctor immediately.